SaadMehmood50/Learning/README.md

 # Learning
-This is my life first learning repository
+This is my first learning repository